Szybet/Yatchy/hardware/create-your-own/assembling.md

   - Faster
   - More expensive

+Some more notes:
-As for the skill level required, yh, idk, both are hard, here you solder everything manually but in stencil you need to repair things that didn't go well, so idk, decide for yourself
+- As for the skill level required, yh, idk, both are hard, here you solder everything manually but in stencil you need to repair things that didn't go well, so idk, decide for yourself

-In this guide I will focus on manual, but also say from time to time things specific to stencil.
+- In this guide I will focus on manual, but also say from time to time things specific to stencil.
 If you use stencil for soldering many yatchies, you should still solder at least one manually to understand what is going on.

-Order of soldering things is pretty much up to you and your choosing, sometimes I will note things that I suggest.
+- Order of soldering things is pretty much up to you and your choosing, sometimes I will note things that I suggest.
 Just do it so it's the easiest for you
+- If a test is too hard for you, it could be skipped, but if something later doesn't work, it will be a lot harder to debug what is actually going on, it could even result in damaging more components
+- I will not talk things like "If you power the device via 5V USB, you can't have a power supply connected on the battery terminals, otherwise the charger will start charging and things can go messy".
+Common sense, common electronical/arduino/esp32 level knowledge required

 Things like:
 - Equipment I use, or is needed